nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/README.md

 ## Learning Objectives

 This hack will help you learn:
-- How ARM Templates with Bicep can be used to deploy Azure infrastructure
+- How Bicep can be used to deploy Azure infrastructure

 The challenges build upon each other incrementally.
 You will start by creating a basic Bicep template to get you familiar with the tools & syntax.
 Then you extend your template incrementally to deploy multiple infrastructure resources to Azure.

 ### Challenges